 Recognizing full interoperability is the key for MPEG-DASH rapid market adoption, the DASH-IF decided to take the raw DASH standard, marry it with a codec, apply tight profiles and other restrictions, and create a baseline recommendation that everyone could use to build interoperable products and services without painful integration.
 Interoperability is the key to adoption because if a format ‘works everywhere’ then its growth will accelerate.
 The name of this recommendation is ‘DASH-AVC/264 Implementation Guidelines’ and you can download it from https://dashif.org.”DASH Industry Forum (DASH-IF)

 Most content distributors choose to encode their online video using RTMP, WebRTC, or SRT and then transcode the video for adaptive bitrate delivery over DASH once it reaches a video streaming server.
 Wowza’s SaaS platform and media server both support DASH, providing flexibility to architect a workflow that uses the best streaming protocols at ingest and delivery — depending on your specific requirements).

 That said, it’s wise to deliver video in additional formats (such as HLS) to ensure that viewers across a broad range of devices can view the content.
-Again, a transcoding solution like Wowza Streaming Engine or Wowza Streaming Cloud is your best bet for repackaging the stream into multiple formats to reach the broadest audience possible.
+Again, a streaming solution like Wowza is your best bet for repackaging the stream into multiple formats to reach the broadest audience possible.